"Morson have made what has been an extremely tough year into something constructive for us." - Nadeem Mirza, head of resourcing at Sir Robert McAlpine

 Over the last four years, we’ve been able to support Sir Robert McAlpine (SRM) to develop a fully integrated service model that has enabled them to have full control over the contingent workforce they rely upon across their sites.
 As Coronavirus hit the UK, we adapted our delivery to ensure the business could remain operational against a truly unforeseen challenge, bringing the value behind our strategic partnership into the spotlight.

 By working closely alongside SRM as a true MSP resourcing partner, we were able to develop insight into its project pipeline, which we utilised to extract highly skilled talent from our network within the built environment to effectively set up relevant talent pools for upcoming ventures.
-These individuals were mobilised seamlessly, from introduction to appointment, within very short timeframes.
+These individuals were mobilised seamlessly, from introduction to an appointment, within very short timeframes.

 Our national infrastructure made us best placed to support SRM in this way, given its needs to quickly dispatch individuals to its sites up and down the country.
-Through our tailored services, we were able to deliver leading talent, financial control, quality and innovation unlike anything SRM had experienced previously.
+Through our tailored services, we were able to deliver leading talent, financial control, quality and innovation, unlike anything SRM had experienced previously.

 Construction and Coronavirus

 Having an established MSP in place with SRM, we had visibility of its entire contractor population, which meant we could engage with them efficiently about the overnight impact of the UK lockdown.
 We played an unequivocally vital role in the communications and processes that were put in place to close sites with almost immediate effect.
-Within 48 hours of the lockdown announcement, every contractor had been informed of SRM’s updated policy and had exited site, which we made clear was for their own protection, and in compliance with the law.
+Within 48 hours of the lockdown announcement, every contractor had been informed of SRM’s updated policy and had exited site, which we made clear was for their own protection and in compliance with the law.

 Over the year, as restrictions ebbed and flowed, we worked synonymously with SRM to remobilise its teams to site.
 We used our in-house reporting technology to inform senior management of its contractor spend on a weekly basis, broken down by region, to enable it to manage costs for the wider business in a delicate financial climate.
 Having Morson available for 24/7 support also freed up valuable resources amongst leaders who faced pressure in other business areas.